 Food: Several human foods are toxic to cats.
 It is common to believe that cats won’t consume foods that are harmful to them, but this is not always the case.
 Avoid giving your cat human foods, and don’t leave food lying around where your cat can get into it.
 Cats aren’t little people, and they metabolise several foods differently from us.

 Inappropriately prepared home diets can also be a problem as they may contain high levels of vitamin D or vitamin A, which are both toxic in high doses.
 Limit organ meats due to the potential for toxicity.
 Vitamin toxicity can also occur in cats who receive vitamin supplements or cod liver oil.
 Food poisoning is another common cause of poisoning in cats.

-Eating garbage or feeding food which is out of date, improperly stored or improperly handled.
+Eating garbage or feeding food that is out of date, improperly stored or improperly handled.
 While most cases aren’t life-threatening in healthy adult cats, kittens, senior cats and cats, who are immunocompromised are at higher risk.
 There is a move towards a more natural diet for cats, which is great, but pet owners must take care.
 I always recommend human grade meat as well as strict hygiene with food preparation and storage.

-Dust (such as lead), chemicals, fumes, smoke, insecticides, gases can all be inhaled, causing a variety of toxic and respiratory symptoms.
+Inhaled: Dust (such as lead), chemicals, fumes, smoke, insecticides, gases can all be inhaled, causing a variety of toxic and respiratory symptoms.

-These are absorbed directly through the skin or ingested when the cat licks itself, some examples include paint, chemicals, antifreeze, and recently there has been a sharp increase in poisoning from pain relief creams.
+Poisons that contaminate the coat: These are absorbed directly through the skin or ingested when the cat licks itself, some examples include paint, chemicals, antifreeze, and recently there has been a sharp increase in poisoning from pain relief creams.

-This type of poisoning may be acute or chronic (over a prolonged period such as vitamin toxicity).
+Deliberate poisoning: This type of poisoning may be acute or chronic (over a prolonged period such as vitamin toxicity).